-A fixture on the Blue Mountains calendar, the Summer Harvest Festival is a treat for the taste buds.
+A fixture on the Blue Mountains calendar, the is a treat for the taste buds.
 Held in and around Katoomba at the end of January, the festival features an all-embracing program of workshops, long lunches, tastings, demonstrations from celebrity chefs and the famous Chooks Tour as the grand finale.

 Farmers markets are a regular weekend fixture at towns and villages throughout the Blue Mountains.
 Springwood, Blackheath and Lithgow are just a few of the markets where you can buy produce fresh from the grower, with organic, chemical-free fruit and vegetables as a specialty.
 Also a great range of preserves, herbs and plants for the garden.